VerbekeLab/Robust-IDCS/README.md

 ## Acknowledgments
 The code for cslogit is a Python versions of the [original cslogit by Sebastiaan Höppner et al.](https://github.com/SebastiaanHoppner/CostSensitiveLearning).
-The Python version of cslogit was provided by [Lennert Van der Schraelen](https://www.kuleuven.be/wieiswie/nl/person/00132137).
 A framework of the experiments was largely provided by [Toon Vanderschueren](https://www.kuleuven.be/wieiswie/nl/person/00140754).